Chemical Restraint Is Still Rampant. The New Aged Care Act Won’t Change That.

 The new Act keeps the concept of “informed consent”, meaning doctors cannot prescribe psychotropic medications without explaining the risks and obtaining consent from the person who is living with dementia or their substitute decision maker, which is usually a family member.

-But rarely do families question medical recommendations, or ask what the aged care facility is doing to avoid chemical restraint.
+When families provide their “informed consent”, they are trusting their doctor that the benefits of these drugs will outweigh those risks, when studies show that’s often not the case.
+Rarely do families question medical recommendations, or ask what the aged care facility is doing to avoid chemical restraint.
 They don’t know they need to.

 External Support Can Fall Short